7 Things to Do in Ras Sidr

 1. Stronghold Point Military Museum

-The museum is located about 20 kilometres away from the city of Suez and it is overlooking the road to the city of Ras Sidr.
+The museum is located about 20 kilometres away from the city of Suez, and it overlooks the road to the city of Ras Sidr.
 When you visit this point, you will be able to see the trenches and rooms of Israeli military leaders and check their equipment and personal tools that date back to the Israeli occupation of Sinai.
-There is a high point on the site that the commander of the Israeli battalion used for observation and it will definitely give you a magnificent view of the Suez Canal.
+There is a high point on the site that the commander of the Israeli battalion used for observation, and it will give you a magnificent view of the Suez Canal.

-The museum is a piece of evidence of one of the valiant battles of the Egyptian army on October 9, 1973.
-This Stronghold Point tells us the story of the resilience of the 603rd battalion who survived 134 days without supplies or provisions in dirt trenches to protect the site.
+The museum is evidence of one of the valiant battles of the Egyptian army on 9 October 1973.
+This Stronghold Point tells us the story of the resilience of the 603rd Battalion, who survived 134 days without supplies or provisions in dirt trenches to protect the site.

 2. Al Jundi Castle

 Al Jundi is one of the most important and famous attractions for cultural tourism in South Sinai.
 It is also one of several castles built by Al Nasir Salah Al-Din Al Ayyubi.
 It was built from 1183 to 1187 from granite, limestone, and sandstone.
 The Al Jundi Castle is located 70 km away from Ras Sidr.
-It is located on the hill of Ras Al Jundi which reaches a height of 2150 feet above sea level and also rises 500 feet above the flat plain around it.
+It is located on the hill of Ras Al Jundi, which reaches 2150 feet above sea level and rises 500 feet above the flat plain around it.

-The castle also contains a mosque that was built with granite, limestone, and sandstone.
+The castle also contains a granite, limestone, and sandstone mosque.
 The mosque consists of several levels, each level dedicated to a purpose.

 The construction of the castle shows how the Egyptians were genius as the method of its construction confirms the interaction between man and the environment.
-It is located five km away from water sources and it is close to the stream of a torrent.
-With that in mind, Salah Al-Din built a dam south of the castle in a deep valley near the castle to reserve water torrents.
-The castle contains three water tanks and includes a group of rooms, some of which were used by the guards, and others were used as kitchens, laundry rooms, and stores to keep supplies and equipment.
+It is located five km away from water sources and close to the stream of a torrent.
+With that in mind, Salah Al-Din built a dam south of the castle in a deep valley near the castle to preserve water torrents.
+The castle contains three water tanks and a group of rooms, some used by the guards and others employed by kitchens, laundry rooms, and stores to keep supplies and equipment.

 3. Pharaoh’s Baths

-The Pharaoh’s Baths are natural sulfur water springs located south of Ras Sidr, about 250 km away from Cairo.
-In order to reach Pharaoh’s Baths, take the Cairo to Suez desert road, then go through the Martyr Ahmed Hamdy Tunnel and take Ras Sidr Al-Tur Road to Sharm El-Sheikh.
+The Pharaoh’s Baths are natural sulfur water springs south of Ras Sidr, about 250 km from Cairo.
+To reach Pharaoh’s Baths, take the Cairo to Suez desert road, go through the Martyr Ahmed Hamdy Tunnel and take Ras Sidr Al-Tur Road to Sharm El-Sheikh.
 There, you will reach Pharaoh’s Baths.

-The baths are characterized by a mild climate and a unique location on the shore of the Gulf of Suez.
+A mild climate and a unique location on the shore of the Gulf of Suez characterize the baths.
 It consists of 15 springs.
 When you are there, you will see that the hot water flows from inside a cave in the mountain near the beach in the form of a pool with a volume of 3000 cubic metres per day.
-The temperature of the water flowing from the spring reaches about 92 degrees Celsius which makes its water the hottest of springs, hot springs, and wells in Egypt.
+The water flowing from the spring reaches about 92 degrees Celsius, making its water the hottest of springs, hot springs, and wells in Egypt.

-The Pharaoh’s Baths can treat many diseases such as rheumatoid, rheumatism, bone and joint pain of all kinds, diseases of the digestive system, liver, kidney diseases, respiratory diseases such as allergic lungs and sinuses, asthma, bronchitis, and skin diseases.
+The Pharaoh’s Baths can treat many diseases such as rheumatoid, rheumatism, bone and joint pain, digestive system diseases, liver kidney diseases, respiratory diseases such as allergic lungs and sinuses, asthma, bronchitis, and skin diseases.
 Above the bath, you will find a rocky cave carved into the mountain that visitors and tourists use as a natural sauna due to the heat emitted from the hot sulfur water from the bottom of the cave to the top.

 4. Grendel Valley